One-Day Bat Rehabilitation Basics Workshop

 Bat World Sanctuary is pleased to once again offer our one-day Bat Rehabilitation Basics Workshop.
 Instructors Kate Rugroden and Dottie Hyatt teach the basic skills that are essential to successfully rehabilitate orphaned and injured bats and returning them to their natural habitat.
-Limited to 8 people, this class format is a combination of lecture, discussion, and hands-on activities designed to provide students with key information and experience.
+Limited to six first-time students only, this class format is a combination of lecture, discussion, and hands-on activities designed to provide students with key information and experience.